How to sign a Microsoft Word document on your iPhone or iPad

 2. If the document contains a signature line, tap it and add a typed or drawn signature.

-4. Alternatively, you can tap Draw from the Insert menu and create a new signature.
+4. Alternatively, you can tap Draw from the Insert menu.

 You can now attach your document to an email to send to recipients or keep it saved on your phone for future reference.